Murder of Michaela McAreavey: Verdict

-On 12 July 2012, Judge Prithviraj Fekna told the jurors not to worry about the effect of any verdict on the reputation of Mauritius.
-He reminded the six men and three women that they were not politicians and it was not their job to protect the image of the country: "You have been told that this will have an international ramification and will affect the image of Mauritius... this is not your role.
+On 12 July 2012, Judge Prithviraj Fekna instructed the jury not to consider the potential impact of their decision on the reputation of Mauritius.
+He reminded the six men and three women that they were not politicians and that it was not their role to protect the country's image: "You have been told that this will have an international ramification and will affect the image of Mauritius... this is not your role.
 You must not allow yourself to be influenced by this, you are not politicians, you have to base yourself on what has happened".

-The case was originally scheduled to run for nine days, but the verdict came in its eighth week.
-After two hours of deliberation, the jury returned a unanimous verdict, finding Avinash Treebhoowoon and Sandeep Moonea not guilty.
-In a statement released after the verdict, the McAreavey and Harte families said that following the endurance of "seven harrowing weeks of this trial" there were no words to describe "the sense of devastation and desolation now felt by both families".
+Although the case had originally been scheduled to last nine days, the trial continued into its eighth week.
+After two hours of deliberation, the jury returned a unanimous verdict acquitting Avinash Treebhoowoon and Sandeep Moonea.
+In a statement following the verdict, the McAreavey and Harte families said that after "seven harrowing weeks of this trial" there were no words to describe "the sense of devastation and desolation now felt by both families".

-Lawyers representing Treebhoowoon and Moonea called for all evidence in the case to be given to non-Mauritian investigators, describing Mauritius's MCIT as "incompetent".
+Lawyers for Treebhoowoon and Moonea called for all evidence in the case to be handed to non‑Mauritian investigators, describing the MCIT as "incompetent".